 GRL indicated that static compression, tension, and lateral load tests were performed on all five pile sections (W6x9, W8x10, NSP 6X, NCW-1100, and NXW-1000), for a range of embedment lengths for each test type and pile section.
 Tests were performed in general accordance with relevant ASTM standards.
 Under compression, at shallow embedment the Product shapes developed more strength than the W-shapes.
 However, at deeper depths the W-shapes had relatively more strength.
 Under tension, the results were more varied.
-Under lateral loading, the W-shapes had relatively more strength than the Product shapes.
+Under lateral loading, the W-shapes had relatively more strength than the Product shapes, which was expected due to the greater mass of the W-shapes.
 In addition, all shapes benefited from increased embedment.
 Based on the GRL reports, Black & Veatch is of the opinion that the above test procedures appear to be appropriate for the purpose.
 Black & Veatch is also of the opinion that with appropriate geotechnical investigation, section selection, and pre-project in-situ testing, a shape made from the Product could be selected as a pile material to meet typical solar PV project load requirements.